Privacy policy

 Evaluation of the findings

-Further evaluation of recordings only takes place on the occasion of and to investigate losses, shoplifting, burglaries, vandalism, damage or the preservation of evidence following criminal acts.
+Records are reviewed only when necessary to investigate losses, shoplifting, burglaries, vandalism, property damage, or to preserve evidence following criminal acts.

 Labeling (pictograms)